School of Nursing happenings

 Professor Mary Lou de Leon Siantz moderated the Latino Wellness — Latino Health panel discussion at the California Department of Public Health as part of the Latino Heritage Month Speakers’ Series led by the California Department of Education.
 The discussion focused on Latino health disparities and possible solutions.
 Mary Lou, who also serves as founding director of the UC Davis Center for Advancement of Multicultural Perspectives on Science, was joined by several UC Davis experts as well legislative staff, non-government agency representatives and public health leaders.
 Other speakers’ series events include the Sept.
 7 presentation, “From Poverty to Decision Maker: Councilmember Eric Guerra,” and the Sept.
 12 “Change Makers: Artistas and Activists.”

 Sept.
-1 — UC Davis nursing students, faculty Denmark
+1 — UC Davis nursing students, faculty travel to Denmark

 Several UC Davis graduate students, faculty and postdoctoral scholars, including a team from the Betty Irene Moore School of Nursing at UC Davis, traveled to the University of Aalborg, Denmark, for the Transatlantic Telehealth Research Network Graduate Fellowship and International Exchange Program.
 Doctoral candidate Sarina Fazio, doctoral students Cynthia Matsumoto and Victoria Ngo, along with master’s-degree leadership graduate Aldreen Venzon, joined postdoctoral scholar Sakib Jalil to participate in the six-day program.
 The intensive, collaborative research and educational program was developed to provide a comprehensive introduction to personalized telehealth in an interdisciplinary approach by addressing challenges in future, personalized health care systems from design of new technologies, data mining and implementation to evaluation of telehealth programs at scale.
 Katherine Kim, an assistant professor at the School of Nursing, and Nick Anderson, an associate professor and division chief for health informatics at UC Davis, led the U.S. team of fellows.
 Birthe Dinesenand and John Hansen, both associate professors at Aalborg University, led the Denmark fellowship team.
 The network was founded in 2012 by Aalborg University, Center for Information Technology Research in the Interest of Society (CITRIS) and UC Davis Health to develop cutting-edge research and innovation within telehealth.
 The interdisciplinary research includes nursing, medicine, engineering, organization, economic and policy experts, and focuses on developing new diagnostic, preventive care and treatment methods for people in their homes utilizing telehealth.
 Fellows were required to prepare a five-page paper and research presentation as part of the course.
 Sarina was one of two students awarded Best Student Presentation.